Why This Matters

 What You Should Know About This Degree

-Degrees that are somewhat similar might include associate degrees in history, English, or communications.
+Degrees that are somewhat similar include associate degrees in history, English, and communications.
 These degrees are all typically considered liberal arts degrees, but they concentrate on a specific topic or niche.
 A general associate in liberal arts may allow you to spread your classes over more topics.

 Those who hold an associate degree may be able to get jobs that require more than a high school education.
 That opens the door to more positions and can potentially improve your job outlook.